kavirajravalji0410/MERN-docker-compose/README.md

 Cannot GET /

-This is normal.
+This is expected behavior.

-The backend is running correctly

-No route is defined for /
+The backend is running correctly, but no route is defined for /.

-API routes are exposed under /api/*
+API endpoints are exposed under /api/*.

-This confirms the backend container is healthy.

-Important Note About MongoDB (Very Common Confusion)

-MongoDB is not a web server.

-MongoDB does not use HTTP

-Browsers use HTTP

-MongoDB uses a binary TCP protocol

-So this will always fail:
+MongoDB (Important Note)

+Do NOT try to open MongoDB in a browser:

 http://localhost:27017

-Browser ❌ → MongoDB ❌
-This is expected behavior.
-There is nothing to fix.
+MongoDB is not an HTTP service, so the browser will always fail.
+This does not mean MongoDB is down.

-Correct Ways to Verify MongoDB
+How to Confirm MongoDB Is Running (Correct Way)
-Method 1: Check MongoDB logs
+Option 1: Check MongoDB logs
 docker compose logs mongodb

-You should see:
+If you see:

 Waiting for connections

-This means MongoDB is ready.
+MongoDB is ready.

-Method 2: Connect using Mongo Shell docker exec -it mern-mongodb-1 mongosh
+Option 2: Connect using Mongo Shell docker exec -it mern-mongodb-1 mongosh

-If you get:
+If the shell opens and you see:

 test>

-MongoDB is running properly.
+MongoDB is running correctly.

-You can verify data with:
+You can verify data using:

 show dbs

 Docker Networking (Internal Communication)

-Inside Docker Compose network:
+Inside the Docker Compose network:

-Frontend talks to backend using:
+Frontend communicates with backend using:

 http://backend:5050

-Backend talks to MongoDB using:
+Backend connects to MongoDB using:

 mongodb://mongo:27017/employees

-Service names are resolved automatically by Docker DNS.
+Docker resolves service names automatically.

 Useful Docker Commands
 docker compose ps